Digital quantum magnetism on a trapped-ion quantum computer: Error model learning and error mitigation implemented in post-processing

 Figure \ref{fig:ZNE_opt}(a) shows the dependence of inverse standard-deviation of the extrapolated estimate on the parameters $\alpha$ and $r$, with the optimal point from Eqs.\,(\ref{supeq:opt_vals_a},\ref{supeq:opt_vals_r}) shown as a white ``+''.
 Figure \ref{fig:ZNE_opt}b shows how much the standard-deviation of the estimate based on parameters optimized for $\kappa=1$ is in excess of its true optimal value for $\kappa$ varying over a wide range ($+/-$ one order of magnitude relative to the nominal value of $1$), demonstrating that in practice the dependence of estimate variance on noise level can be ignored with minimal overhead; all of our noise level choices are made assuming $\kappa=1$.

 Determination of the optimal values of $\alpha$ and $r$ requires a-prior knowledge of $\zeta$, characterizing the response of the observable in question to noise.
 We use the heuristic that the decay exponent is linearly proportional to circuit depth, $\zeta = c\times s$, and estimate the constant $c$ by fitting noisy simulations over a range of system sizes and then performing finite-size extrapolation to the $7\times8$ lattice for which data is reported in the manuscript (\fref{fig:easy_quench_alpha}).
 Note that these finite-size extrapolations \emph{do not} inform estimates of observables from the quantum data, but rather they inform details of the ZNE procedure that ultimately impact the \emph{variance} on that estimate.
-Therefore, errors in these extrapolations ultimately lead our estimate variances in ZNE to be weakly suboptimal, but do not impact the estimates themselves.
+Therefore, errors in these extrapolations ultimately lead our estimate variances in ZNE to be weakly suboptimal, but do not impact the estimates themselves. \ddiff{Since $c$ characterizes the low-depth response of a $k-$local observable to local noise, we expect on very general (light-cone-related) grounds that $c$ should saturate to a constant as $N$ grows, implying that the difficulty of error mitigation should not grow indefinitely with system size for quenches at fixed time.
+However, we were not able to perform noisy simulations over a broad enough range of system sizes to reliably infer what that saturated value might be for the observables considered in this work, or precisely how quickly the error-mitigation sampling overheads would grow with $N>56$ (before eventually saturating).}

 Instead of optimizing $r$ and $\alpha$ together, one can instead determine the optimal value of $r$ for a fixed $\alpha$:

 Eq.~\eqref{eq:r_opt_fixedalpha} is useful when the full $(r,\alpha)$ optimization in Eq.~\eqref{supeq:opt_vals_a} results in a very large $\alpha$.
 While using a large value of $\alpha$ is not necessarily problematic, we chose to artificially restrict $\alpha$ when it lies outside the range of noise levels ($\alpha\leq 15$) that we studied numerically.
 We note that large $\alpha$ values are optimal at small circuit depths, where the noisy observable is very similar to its noiseless value, and reducing the size of $\alpha$ in these cases has minimal impact (simply because ZNE is not modifying the noisy estimate that much in the first place).